Data-Driven TEST COURSE FOR THE USAF TEST PILOT SCHOOL

 3:30PM: Break

-4:00PM: Guest Lecture with Steve Blank, Adjunct Professor, Stanford Management Science and Engineering
+4:00PM: Fireside Chat with Steve Blank, Adjunct Professor, Stanford Management Science and Engineering, moderated by Stephen Zoepf, Founder & CEO DZCO

 5:00PM: Dinner

-9:00AM: AI Safety for Robotic Systems/AV Best Practices with Ed Schmerling, Research Scientist, NVIDIA Autonomous Vehicle Research Group
+9:00AM: Physical AI Safety Testing and V&V - Open Frontiers with Apoorva Sharma, Research Scientist, NVIDIA Autonomous Vehicle Research Group

 10:00AM: Break